aws-ia/cfn-ps-cribl-cloudtrail/README.md

+## Deprecation Notice

+:x: This repository is subject to deprecation in Q4 2024.
+For more details, [please review this announcement](https://github.com/aws-ia/.announcements/issues/1).

-# Cribl Stream with AWS CloudTrail—Partner Solution
+## Cribl Stream with AWS CloudTrail—Partner Solution

 For architectural details, step-by-step instructions, and customization options, refer to the [deployment guide](https://fwd.aws/bqdaR?).